Spinal Cord Injury/Paralysis

 - Quadriplegia: This condition is caused by damage to the cervical spinal cord segments at levels C1-C7.
 Damage to the spinal cord is usually secondary to an injury to the spinal vertebrae in the cervical section of the spinal column.
 The injury to the structure of the spinal cord is known as a lesion and may result in the loss of partial or total function in all four limbs, meaning the arms and the legs.
 The term quadriplegia is increasingly being referred to as tetraplegia by the medical community.

 Typical causes of quadriplegia from damage to the spinal cord are trauma (such as a car crash, fall or sports injury), disease (such as transverse myelitis or polio) or congenital disorders (such as muscular dystrophy).
-It is possible to injure the spinal cord without fracturing the spine, such as when a ruptured disc or bony spur on the vertebra protrudes into the spinal column.
+It is possible to injure the spinal cord without fracturing the spine, such as when a ruptured disc or bone spur on the vertebra protrudes into the spinal column.

 - Paraplegia: This type of spinal cord injury results in impairment of motor or sensory function of the lower half of a person’s body.
 The condition occurs due to damage to the cellular structure of the spinal cord within the spinal canal.
 The area of the spinal cord that is affected in paraplegia is either the thoracic, lumbar or sacral regions of the spinal column.
 If the arms are also affected by paralysis, quadriplegia / tetraplegia is the correct terminology.